Dassderdie/ngx-utility-libraries/projects/ngx-show-more/README.md

 ## Install

-Make sure you are using at least `angular@12.0.0` and `bootstrap@5.0.0`.
+Make sure you are using at least `angular@12.0.0`.
-(Note: Bootstrap is only used for styling the `Show more`-button.
-It is possible to drop this peerDependency and make this package stylistic unopinionated.
-Let me know if you have a need for it.)

 Install ngx-show-more from npm: